CrazyCoder/coolreader-kindle-qt/README.markdown

 [KindleTool](https://github.com/NiLuJe/KindleTool) project allows to package custom files and scripts to be run on jailbroken devices from the standard Kindle Update menu.
 Some users were providing **cr3runner** installer, but it was old, crashed often and didn't install on Kindle 4 2012 (black) model.
-I changed it a bit to provide better user experience (no menu when there is only one command, CoolReader name in the documents list, updated installer that runs on all K4 models).
+I changed it a bit to provide better user experience (no menu when there is only one command, **Cool Reader** name in the documents list, updated installer that runs on all K4 models).

-So, here you have the latest **Qt drivers providing perfect contrast** on K4, most recent **CoolReader 3 Qt port** for Kindle based on the git **crengine** sources, updated **cr3runner** to easily run it on your device and packaged into Kindle update with the help of **KindleTool** for easier installation.
+So, here you have the latest **Qt drivers providing perfect contrast** on K4, most recent **Cool Reader 3 Qt port** for Kindle based on the git **crengine** sources, updated **cr3runner** to easily run it on your device and packaged into Kindle update with the help of **KindleTool** for easier installation.
 No need to research and google, everything is in one place!

 Feel free to fork and send me pull requests/patches.

-Kindle Paperwhite Support
+Kindle Paperwhite and Touch Support
 =========================================
 -   [Installation instructions](http://www.mobileread.com/forums/showpost.php?p=2278589&postcount=147) (eng)
 -   [Installation instructions](http://www.the-ebook.org/forum/viewtopic.php?p=973382#973382) (rus)

-Quick Installation Guide for K4NT
+Quick Installation Guide for K3/K4N
 =========================================
 1. [Jailbreak](http://wiki.mobileread.com/wiki/Kindle4NTHacking) your Kindle
 2. Copy **update_cr3runner_n.n_install-k4.bin** from